AxelS27/AxelS27/README.md

 ### Hey there 👋

-I'm a Software Engineer working across apps, games, machine learning, and AR/VR.
+I'm a Software Engineer building across apps, games, ML, and AR/VR.

 ---

 ### 🚀 Currently

 Focused on **Agentic AI**
-Building autonomous systems that can think, plan, and act.
+Building autonomous systems that think, plan, and act.

 ---